Treatment for COPD

 Herbal medications for COPD – an effective and safe natural treatment for COPD

-From the perspective of Chinese traditional medicine, herbs like Semen Armeniacae Amarum (Xin Ren) and Fructus Perillae (Zi Su Zi) are used to reduce excessive mucus production traditionally.
-Radix ginseng is believed to arrest stubborn persistent cough.
+From the perspective of Chinese traditional medicine, herbs like Semen Armeniacae Amarum (Xin Ren) and Fructus Perillae (Zi Su Zi) reduce excessive mucus production.
+Radix ginseng is believed to arrest stubborn, persistent coughs.

-Studies on these herbs suggest that some of them work in a similar manner to orthodox medicines.
+Studies on these herbs suggest that some work similarly to orthodox medicines.
 The Chinese herbs – Semen Armeniacae Amarum (Xin Ren), Herba Ephedra (Ma Huang), Fructus Perillae (Zi Su Zi), and Radix Astragali (Huang Qi) most likely work in a similar manner to steroids like fluticasone.
-They work on the immune system and reduce inflammation in the lungs which helps improve breathing.
-Amygdalin which is one of the active components of Semen Armeniacae Amarum (Xin Ren) according to some studies may act in a similar manner as salbutamol.
+They work on the immune system and reduce lung inflammation, which helps improve breathing.
+Amygdalin, which is one of the active components of Semen Armeniacae Amarum (Xin Ren), according to some studies, may act similarly to salbutamol.
 However, more studies are needed to verify that.

 Below are the most commonly used herbal treatments for COPD

 - This herbal Treatment for COPD may relieve airway restriction and impaired lung function associated with COPD.

 - Curcumin is a COPD herb commonly found in turmeric (Curcuma longa).
 Turmeric is a spice widely used in curries.
 Long used in traditional Asian Medicine, curcumin has been shown to reduce airway inflammation.